-Teleshuttle works as an innovation
+Teleshuttle works as an innovation studio –

-– developing and commercializing its innovations in
+developing / commercializing its innovations in

-collaboration with strategic partners
+collaboration with strategic partners.

 -